African players make 2019 Ballon D'Or nominees list | Africanews

-Two African players have so far been named in the nomination list for the 2019 Ballon D’Or award.
+Three African players have so far been named in the nomination list for the 2019 Ballon D’Or award.
 The French outfit that organizes the award has been releasing the list of nominees today, October 21.

-After the announcement of twenty out of the thirty-man list; Liverpool and Senegal international Sadio Mane was listed along with Arsenal and Gabonese international, Pierre Emerick-Aubameyang.
+After the announcement of twenty out of the thirty-man list; Liverpool duo of Senegal international Sadio Mane and Egypt’s Mohamed Salah were listed along with Arsenal and Gabonese international, Pierre Emerick-Aubameyang.

 The 20 listed so far are: